danypark91/hd_knn_rfor/hd_knn_tree.md

 df$target <- as.factor(df$target)
 ```

-Also, the normalization of all dependent variable was conducted prior to
+Also, prior to the analysis, normalization of dependent variable was
-the analysis.
+conducted to equalize the weight and range.
+The `normalize` function
+helped to acquire the condition.
+The normalized dataset was divided into
+two sets: `train_df` was used to apply and train the `knn` alogorithm
+and the measure of predictability utlized the `test_df`.

 ``` r
 #Normalization function
 normalize <- function(x){
   return ((x - min(x))/(max(x) - min(x)))
 }

 norm_df <- as.data.frame(lapply(df[,1:13], normalize))
 head(norm_df,5)
 ```